SIBarcodeNetwork/ReadtheDocsMaster/Docs/barcode_data_standard.rst

 Collection Metadata
 ~~~~~~~~~~~~~~~~~~~

-Country -- Required
+Geo_Loc_Name -- Required
-	The GenBank field name “Country” is slightly confusing -- not just because the INSDC country controlled vocabulary list (http://www.insdc.org/country.html) includes oceans and seas in addition to countries -- but because the country name is often concatenated with a colon to provide more specific location information about where a specimen was collected.
+	The GenBank field name “geo_loc_name” (previously "Country") is slightly confusing -- not just because the INSDC country controlled vocabulary list (http://www.insdc.org/country.html) includes oceans and seas in addition to countries -- but because the country name is often concatenated with a colon to provide more specific location information about where a specimen was collected.
 Typically, locality terms following the standardized country name are ordered in ascending order of specificity.
 An example for a specimen collected on the grounds of the Smithsonian Natural History Museum might be "USA: Washington, DC; Smithsonian Natural History Museum; West Loading Dock".

 Latitude and Longitude -- Strongly Recommended
 	The geographical coordinates of the location of where a specimen was collected are stored in the “lat_lon” field in decimal format.
 GenBank uses the specific format "d[d.dddd] N|S d[dd.dddd] W|E".
 An example of this is "38.891262 N 77.026093 W" for the Smithsonian Natural History Museum.